sebheron/TikTokLiveSharp/README.md

 ## Setup
 ### Unity
 A [Unity package](https://github.com/sebheron/TikTokLiveSharp/releases/tag/v0.1.2.1) can be downloaded from the releases.
+With Unity projects, replace usage of the TikTokLiveClient's Run method with Start to prevent blocking.
 ### Nuget
 The latest release can be found in the Nuget Package Manager or by entering the command: